avihai-1993/openflowwebcontroller/README.md

 # openflowwebcontroller
-I was assign to create a web gui to interact with ovs tools this a starter
+I was assigned to create a web GUI to interact with OVS tools this is a starter

+I didn't commit a lot of code this project will not work if u clone it this repository is for academic purposes